 This course includes the study of some traditional and contemporary works written for or about young adults.
 The works studied will be evaluated for their artistic merit and for their insights into the adolescent stage of human development.
 Prerequisite: ENG 101.
-Does not fulfill Core curriculum requirement.
+Does not fulfill a general education requirement.
 For Education majors only.